key4hep/k4geo/detector/tracker/README.md

 Very first version of the detailed drift chamber with wires, walls, etc. Taken from an early prototype available in FCCDetectors ([link](https://github.com/HEP-FCC/FCCDetectors/blob/main/Detector/DetFCCeeIDEA/src/DriftChamber.cpp)) and started to debug it, clean it and add the sensitive volume definition.
 It is clearly not finished but made available to enable further technical developments on the digitization, tracking, particle flow, ...
 This version does not rely on any external segmentation, all volumes are defined in the detector builder.
-The sensitive cell volume is a rotated (to get the stereo angle and phi position) tube segment that are put inside a hyperboloid for each layer.
+The sensitive cell volume is a rotated (to get the stereo angle and phi position) tube segment that is put inside a hyperboloid for each layer.
 The hyperboloid is needed for performance, it helps having a well balanced volume tree.
 What to improve:
 - sensitive volume definition: fix volume extrusion/overlaps/wholes which can be partially solved by using "intersection solids" but this in turn makes the geometry building very slow and memory demanding (~10GB RAM).
 Other shapes like twisted tubes (caveat: no TGeo shape equivalent), tessellated solids or extruded volumes should be investigated for the next iteration.